 is_package (bool) Whether the module is also a Python package (or sub-package).

-8.7.3 PythonResourcesData
+7.7.3 PythonPackageResource

-This type represents Python resource data.
-Resource data is a named blob associated with a Python package.
+This type represents a resource file in a Python package.
+It is effectively a named blob associated with a Python package.
 It is typically accessed using the importlib.resources API.